alex-lt-kong/the-nitty-gritty/c/04_fancy-functions/04_python-interface/2_python-callback/README.md

 * The idea is that we want to first invoke a C function from Python (host process).
-One parameter of the C function is a function pointer pointing to a function in Python host.
+One parameter of the C function is a function pointer pointing to a function in Python host (Python callback).
 The C function will then repetitively call the Python callback function using the function pointer.

 * So the PoC is a two-step test:
   0. We want to call a C function in a compiled shared object from Python host.
 This Python-to-C function call should pass a function pointer to a Python callback function.
-  0. We want the C function to call the Python callback function repetitively.
+  0. We want the C function to call the Python callback function in a loop.
   Essentially, it means making a recursive C-to-Python function call.

 * It turns out that this is well-supported and documented in Python's official